m1cha3l-s/m1cha3l-s-pad/README.md

 My take on a macropad but with comfort added.
 Featuring 4x custom mapable MX-Style switches, 1x Rotary encoder and a 0.91 inch OLED display.

-The pad runs QMK Firmware with VIA on a Seeed XIAO RP2040.
-VIA Allows easy customization without the need to reflash firmware.
+The pad runs KMK Firmware on a Seeed XIAO RP2040.
+That allows easy changes without having to compile new firmware.

 # IMPORTANT NOTES